How We Support SEND

 As part of this approach, we will produce a SEN Support Plan that describes the provision that we will make to meet a child’s special educational needs and agreed outcomes.
 Parents and carers will be fully involved in this process.

 A small percentage of children and young people with significant learning difficulties might need an assessment that could lead to an Education, Health and Care Plan.

 Full details can be found on the Local Offer website.

 You can find details of how we adapt the curriculum and make it more accessible for pupils with SEN below:

 All pupils follow the National Curriculum at a level and a pace that is appropriate to their abilities.
 Our SEND philosophy places SEND children at the heart of personalised learning and our curriculum is tailored to meet individual pupils needs.

 When a class teacher or the SENCO identifies a child with Special Educational Needs, the class teacher will provide interventions through ‘Quality First Teaching’ that are additional to those provided as part of the school’s usual differentiated curriculum.

 Each child’s teacher will be finding ways to support them including: Changing the way activities are planned and delivered, matching activities to the ability / need of each child (differentiation)

 Adapting learning materials such as equipment and activities to suit each child’s needs.

 Children may work in specific groups with other pupils of a similar ability.
-We offer small group support to promote skills identified in each child’s Education Support Plan
+We offer small group support to promote skills identified in each child’s SEN Support Plan

 Children may receive specialist group support from outside agencies e.g. Speech and Language Therapy or an Occupational Therapist or specialist in developing Fundamental Movement Skills.